csameshima/Capstone-Project/README.md

 The settings used were:

 * Experiment timeout.
-This is the maximum amount of time in minutes that all iterations combned can take before the experiment terminates.
+This is the maximum amount of time in minutes that all iterations combined can take before the experiment terminates.
 If not specified, the default experiment timeout is 6 days.
 It was set to 20 minutes, so the experiment would not run for a long time and consume too many resources.

 * Maximum concurrent iterations.
 This represents the maximum number of iterations that would be executed in parallel.
 The default value is 1.
 AmlCompute clusters support one iteration running per node.
-For multiple AutoML experiment parent runs executed in parallel on a single AmlCompute cluster, the sum of the values for all experimets shoukd be less tha or equal to the maximum number of nodes.
+For multiple AutoML experiment parent runs executed in parallel on a single AmlCompute cluster, the sum of the values for all experiments should be less than or equal to the maximum number of nodes.
 Otherwise, runs will be queued until nodes are available.
 It was set to 4, since the cluster was configured to have 4 nodes.

 * Primary Metric.